 The LG G5 notification pulldown bar or shade is not really a problem but more of a frustration.
-Pulling it down owners will see all sorts of unnecessary junk, and even more if they’re with AT&T. We get asked about this all the time as a “problem” as owners can get rid of some of the things taking up space.
-However, it’s all easy to remove.
+Pulling it down owners will see all sorts of unnecessary junk, and even more if they’re with AT&T. Owners everywhere complain about this bloat like it’s a problem.
+Thankfully it’s easy to remove.

 There is a slider for brightness and volume, screen sharing and some silly file sharing icons.
-These are helpful in select scenarios on rare occasions, and don’t need to be here all the time.
+These are helpful in select scenarios or rare occasions, but don’t need to be here all the time.

-Above is an image of the notification bar options and quick settings, the edit button is highlighted, and then you can see we’ve unchecked everything we don’t want.
-We’d recommend owners disable almost all of this, and keep maybe volume or brightness based on your needs.
+Above is an image of the notification bar options and quick settings, the edit button is highlighted.
+Start there and then uncheck anything you don’t want.
+We’d recommend owners disable almost all of this, and just keep volume or brightness based on your needs.